 Cross-promotion can cut your expenses and give you more online visibility and free mass publicity at the same time.

-For example, combining Facebook recommendations and Google reviews on your website will give an impression that you’re an accurate and modern business that fans all over the internet simply love.
+For example, embedding Facebook recommendations and Google reviews on your website will give an impression that you’re an accurate and modern business that fans all over the internet simply love.

 The Future of Local SEO